 - Do you need an attorney to protect your property or homeowner rights against unlawful action by your HOA Board or property manager???
 For tips on how to hire a Texas HOA attorney and referral info, go here...

 Expose & Report The Bad Characters

 If you have been affected unjustly by rogue board members or property management, this should be a driving force for you to take action to push for change in your local Texas HOA association and statewide.

 - WRITE REVIEWS FOR THE PROPERTY MANAGEMENT AND ATTORNEYS!!!
 START A HOMEOWNER REVIEW WRITING CAMPAIGN.
 Sharing honest and factual experiences can be one of the easiest ways to warn other unsuspecting consumers AND put the offending parties on notice.
 Even if you prefer to provide a rating without comment, it is still helpful!
 Three of the top review sites are: 1) Yelp – this is a customer friendly site and reviews are more likely to “stick”.
 2) Google – this site caters more to businesses and gives them more control in removing unfavorable feedback, even if valid.
 3) Better Business Bureau – is a neutral platform and gives both parties the opportunity to respond to complaints and rebuttals before posting them to its website..

 - Document and FILE REPORTS OF TRESPASS, white-collar crime, fraud and embezzlement with your local police department, district attorney, Texas State Attorney General and local FBI “white-collar” crime division.

 - Report possible insurance fraud to the Texas Department of Insurance AND the National Insurance Crime Bureau.
 For example, has your Association or HOA property manager collected insurance proceeds from a master policy but failed to repair/replace damaged property?

 - Petition the board to terminate an attorney firm who acts in property management’s interests before the association’s.
-This could be a clear sign of conflict of interest.
+This could be a clear sign of conflict.